jalopez/nodejs-grafana-agent-test-project/README.md

 ### Prerequisites

-- You need to have a Grafana Cloud user with a stack.
+- You need to have a Grafana Cloud user (free tier is OK)
 - Install `docker` and `docker-compose`.

 ### Setup